 First year of UPA is of reasonable achievement: Manmohan Singh: Prime Minister Manmohan Singh on Monday described the first year of UPA-II as one of "reasonable ....
 Read Full

-New Delhi: Students from the Gulf region have outperformed their India counterparts in the Central Board of Secondary Education (CBSE) exams for Class 10, the results of which were declared Friday.
+New Delhi: Girls have once again outperformed boys in the Central Board of Secondary Education (CBSE) Class 10 exams this year, the results of which were announced Friday.

 Students have been given grades instead of percentages this year.
-The grades are given on a nine-point scale ranging from A1 (excellent) to E2 (dissatisfactory), D being the minimum pass grade.
+The grades are given on a nine-point scale ranging from A1 (excellent) to E2 (dissatisfactory) with D being the minimum pass grade.